 Bachelor of Music

 If you want a program with studio lessons and ensemble participation, apply to the Bachelor of Music program.

 The first year for all Bachelor of Music students includes courses in Music Theory, Music History, Music Skills (Sight-singing, Ear-training, and Keyboard Harmony), a half-course in music composition, teaching & learning, or popular music & culture, a half-course music or non-music elective and a half-course elective from outside the Don Wright Faculty of Music.
 Bachelor of Music students also receive weekly hour-long lessons plus regular masterclasses and ensemble experience.

-In the Bachelor of Music programs, a specific area of study is normally selected towards the end of the first year, when the student has had the opportunity to assess particular strengths and interests.
+In the Bachelor of Music (Honours) programs, a specific area of study is normally selected towards the end of the first year, when the student has had the opportunity to assess particular strengths and interests.
 It is also possible to continue in a general Bachelor of Music program without selecting a specific concentration.

 In all programs, the core subjects - Music Theory, Music History, Music Skills - continue in the second year; the third and fourth years are the period of the greatest concentration in the specific area of study.